 - Have positivity on hand – books, podcasts, friends, whatever reminds you that your sobriety is important and a good thing.

 - Be ready for the New Year.
 Don’t let the end of the holidays drag you down and make you turn to alcohol.
 Get back into your work and routine and get excited for a fresh start.

 Most importantly, know what works for you.
 Stressful family dynamics, friends you haven’t seen in a long time, and extended vacations can make sobriety harder than it normally is.
-Keep in mind what you need to do to stay sober and make sure you have the tools on hand to accomplish that.
+Keep in mind what you need to do to stay sober.
+Prepare for the holidays and make sure you have the tools on hand to accomplish that.